josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 This command installs the most modern version of Sass, which isn't compatible with all versions of Node.
 You may need to adjust your Node version with a tool like <a href="https://github.com/nvm-sh/nvm">NVM</a> if you hit errors.
 </SideNote>

 Next, open the `svelte.config.js` file, found in the project root.
 As the name implies, `svelte.config.js` is the home for, well, configuration.
 It's where we will make any needed changes to SvelteKit's options and compiler.

-This change is minimal; we just need to import `svelte-preprocess`, and then add it to SvelteKit's list of preprocessors:
+This change is minimal; we just need to import `svelte-preprocess`, and then add it to SvelteKit's list of preprocessors (which ):

 ```js
 // svelte.config.js